openstack-ansible/ansible-role-neutron-network/README.md

 ----

 - metadata...
-- separate nova-api from nova-controller?
+- separate nova-api from neutron-network?
-- delegate_to in order to allow for installing on hosts different from nova-controller host...
+- delegate_to in order to allow for installing on hosts different from neutron-network host...
-- consider making mapping of nova-controller port to host interface optional
+- consider making mapping of neutron-network port to host interface optional
 - eventually, we're going to need a better way to pass in variables...